pesmith0/CPSC_298/assignments/Assignment.md

 5th week:
 This time I used Aider to modify my old button app by making the button teleport away whenever you click on it.
 I also used Aider for other minor changes like changing the text displayed.
 It was relatively to set up and use Aider, and it seemed to be more useful to my needs than v0 because it made more minimialistic and human-readable changes and told me exactly what it had done.
 It also let me easily undo the changes if they had problems.
 It was not able to do changes if they were too complex, such as moving the button simply by mousing over it without clicking.

+7th week:
+For this week I installed the llm CLI tool and a plugin to be able to use it with a remote groq model.
+I ended up using groq-llama3.1-70b after some testing.
+I used it to create a bash script that runs git commands to add all new files and commit them.
+There were various issues resulting from bugs with llm and outdated usage instructions on the llm github readme (and the llm-groq plugin), but I eventually sorted them all out.

 ## Screenshot of app:

 ![screenshot](button_app_2.png "Button App")